 VALLEY OF THE FIVE LAKES

 This is one of the most popular hikes near Jasper – being a 12 minute drive out of town it is easily accessible, and the hike is fairly easy as well.
 For this reason, the lot fills up extremely fast and the trails are usually pretty crowded.
 I would recommend getting there as early in the day as possible to have the most enjoyable experience!
-This hike will lead you around 5 beautiful lakes in the Rockies.
+This hike will lead you to 5 beautiful lakes in the Rockies (you can swim at Fifth Lake!).

 SULPHUR SKYLINE TRAIL

 The Sulphur Skyline Trail is a really nice hike to do with great views at the summit.
-It’s ranked as a moderate hike and there is a scramble to get to the very top, but even right before the scramble, there are amazing views to be seen!
+It’s ranked as a moderate-difficult hike and there is a small scramble to get to the very top, but even right before the scramble, there are amazing views to be seen!

 The trailhead starts at the Miette Hot Springs, so if you have some non-hikers in your group you can leave them soaking in the springs while you hike, or you can soak your muscles after a long hike!